kawaicheung/book-on-naming-things/manuscript/Ch_ActionVsResult.md

 What's an appropriate name for this method?
 My first stab is `FlagAccountAsUserCountUpdated()`.
 This describes, rather directly, what the method does.

-[Add the idea that 'update user' is required because they may change roles and we charge on different roles.
-Important because User Count isn't just directly about one number, but it's more complex...]
+[Add BACK the idea that 'update user' is required because they may change roles and we charge on different roles. ]

+[SyncWithBilling is more broad...more flexible in a way. but is that even important? it makes the readability of the sweeper side more tautologous.
+Is that better?
+But, it also helps describe the reasoning for the flagging better on the 3 methods.
+Otherwise, the 'UpdateUserCount' approach makes the 3 methods have a tautologus thing... "yes it's being updated" And, my vote is that I'm going to be in those 3 methods more than the sweeper, so impart more MEANING on that side vs. on the side ill be looking at/updating less. ]

 Do I want to connote wh